Heritage Impact Assessments: junctions matter

 Stripped back to basics, junctions (in heritage contexts at least) are both buffers as well as points of integration between two built elements.
 They connect and separate at the same time.
 And their character is myriad.
-They can be designed so as to avoid all contact between the old and new altogether or be hidden or camouflaged.
-Alternatively, junctions can be declarative—denoting, even narrative, a transition between the layers of a place.
+They can be designed to avoid all contact between the old and new altogether or be hidden or camouflaged.
+Alternatively, junctions can be declarative—denoting, even narrating, a transition between the layers of a place.

 Traditionally, extensions and additions at most Australian buildings, particularly domestic, were accrued organically.
 Little conscious thought was given to articulating junctions.
 They were defined unassumingly and governed by expediency instead of design—a shift in material or change in building technique.
 In some contemporary situations these simpler responses remain viable.

 When assessing the potential impact of a junction, I typically focus to varying degrees on three factors: